Hyperparameter selection for Discrete Mumford-Shah: Hyperparameter selection for D-MS

 The minimization of the D-MS functional of Eq.~\eqref{eq:dms_univariate} provides both a piecewise smooth image reconstruction, denoted $\widehat{\boldsymbol{u}}(\boldsymbol{z}; \beta, \lambda)$ and a set of detected contours, encapsulated into $\widehat{\boldsymbol{e}}(\boldsymbol{z}; \beta, \lambda)$, depending on the choice of hyperparameters $\Theta = (\beta, \lambda) \in \mathbb{R}_+ \times \mathbb{R}_+$.
 In such a context, we should ideally minimize a \textit{global} error criterion

-measuring the ability of the piecewise-smooth image and contour estimates $\widehat{\boldsymbol{x}}(\boldsymbol{z};\Theta) = \left(\widehat{\boldsymbol{u}}(\boldsymbol{z}; \beta, \lambda),\widehat{\boldsymbol{e}}(\boldsymbol{z}; \beta, \lambda)\right)$ to approximate the original data $\overline{\boldsymbol{x}} = \left(\overline{\boldsymbol{u}},\overline{\boldsymbol{e}}\right)$, using a measure of similarity $\mathrm{d}$.
+measuring the ability of the piecewise-smooth image and contour estimates \\ $\widehat{\boldsymbol{x}}(\boldsymbol{z};\Theta) = \left(\widehat{\boldsymbol{u}}(\boldsymbol{z}; \beta, \lambda),\widehat{\boldsymbol{e}}(\boldsymbol{z}; \beta, \lambda)\right)$ to approximate the original data $\overline{\boldsymbol{x}} = \left(\overline{\boldsymbol{u}},\overline{\boldsymbol{e}}\right)$, using a measure of similarity $\mathrm{d}$.
 If $\mathrm{d}$ is chosen to be a quadratic risk, it reads:

 where $\zeta\geq 0$.
-However, the degradation model only described how the observed image $\boldsymbol{z}$ relates to the ground truth image $\overline{\boldsymbol{u}}$, no prior knowledge about how the ground truth contours $\overline{\boldsymbol{e}}$ are affected by the observation noise being assumed.
+However, the degradation model only describes how the observed image $\boldsymbol{z}$ relates to the ground truth image $\overline{\boldsymbol{u}}$, no prior knowledge about how the ground truth contours $\overline{\boldsymbol{e}}$ are affected by the observation noise being assumed.
 Further, measuring the accuracy of the contours is a tedious task, involving complicated criteria, such as the Jaccard index~\cite{jaccard1901distribution}.
 For these reasons, in the present work, the quadratic error on which the choice of hyperparameter relies is chosen to be the \textit{quadratic estimation error on the reconstructed image} (i.e. $\zeta=0$).

-Hence, the particularized FDMC SURE of Eq.~\eqref{eq:fdmcsure} only involves the denoised image $\widehat{\boldsymbol{u}}(\boldsymbol{z};\beta, \lambda)$, obtained from Algorithm~\ref{alg:dms0} applied to the noisy image $\boldsymbol{z}$, with regularization parameters set to given values $\beta$ and $\lambda$.
+The present work focuses on a strategy combining Finite Difference approximated differentiation and Monte Carlo averaging, which was first described by~\cite{ramani2008monte}.
+Making use of a Finite Difference step $\epsilon > 0$ and a Monte Carlo vector $ \boldsymbol{\delta} \in \mathbb{R}^N$ drawn from $ \mathcal{N}(\boldsymbol{0}_N,\textbf{I}_N)$, Finite Difference Monte Carlo (FDMC) SURE is defined as:

+It involves the denoised image $\widehat{\boldsymbol{u}}(\boldsymbol{z};\beta, \lambda)$, obtained from the minimization of \eqref{eq:dms_univariate}, and the standard deviation of the noise $\sigma$.
+Under technical assumptions detailed in Appendix~\ref{ssec:SURE}, the \textit{true} inaccessible quadratic risk estimator~\eqref{eq:def_quad_riskue} when $\zeta=0$ satisfies the following asymptotic unbiasedness property:

+Then, the design of a fast \textit{gradient}-based hyperparameter selection strategy providing optimal hyperparameter from the minimization of~\eqref{eq:fdmcsure} requires an unbiased estimate $\partial_{\Theta} \mathrm{SURE}_{\epsilon,\boldsymbol{\boldsymbol{\delta}}}(\boldsymbol{z};\Theta \lvert \sigma^2)$ of the \textit{gradient} of the quadratic risk with respect to hyperparameters $\Theta$.
+Such a general procedure is sketched in Algorithm~\ref{alg:mininize_sure} and relies on the FDMC Stein Unbiased GrAdient Risk (SUGAR) estimate defined as:

+where $\partial_{\Theta}\widehat{\boldsymbol{u}}(\boldsymbol{z};\Theta)$ denotes the Jacobian of the parametric estimator $\widehat{\boldsymbol{u}}(\boldsymbol{z};\Theta)$ with respect to the hyperparameters $\Theta$.
+The first proposal of such Stein Unbiased GrAdient Risk (SUGAR) estimate was formulated by~\cite{deledalle2014stein} for i.i.d.
+Gaussian noise, and then extended in~\cite{pascal2020automated} for correlated noise.
+The main difficulty when it comes to practical implementation is to evaluate the Jacobian matrices.